vmsaif/hosting-a-resume-on-gitHub-pages/README.md

 ## INTRODUCTION

 ### STEP 1: Create a Github Account

 If you have a GitHub account already, you can skip to step 2.

 1. Go to the GitHub homepage at <https://github.com/>.
 2. Click on the `Sign up` button in the top right corner of this page.
 3. Enter your preferred username, email address, and strong password.
 4. Click the `Create account` button.
 5. Choose a plan.
 You can choose the free plan for now.
 6. Follow the on-screen steps to complete filling out your personal information and selecting your preferences.
-7. A link has been sent to you to verify at the email address you have provided.
-Verify your email address by clicking the link.
+7. Verify your email address by clicking the link that has been sent to you at the email address you have provided.

 ### STEP 2: Create a New Repository

 The Second step in hosting your resume on GitHub Pages is to create a new repository on GitHub.
 You can do this by following these steps:

 1. Log in to your GitHub account if you are already not logged in.